After a career of 20 years as a psychologist and family therapist, Nancy Rauch Douzinas became president of the Rauch Foundation in 1990.

 George W. Frank, Jr., is retired after a 37-year career in sales and management at leading investment firms, including Merrill Lynch and Smith Barney, where he served as head of equity capital markets and then global head of equity institutional sales.
 Since retirement, George has been an investor in both public and private firms and owns a private oil and gas exploration company.
 He is a graduate of the University of North Carolina with a degree in economics.

-Eva Douzinas serves as the Co-President and CFO for Veson Nautical Corporation, a commercial maritime software company based in Boston that Eva co-founded in 2003.
-Eva oversees strategy and all aspects of finance for the company.
-With offices in three countries, the company employs 100 people worldwide and services over 200 of the world’s premier shipping organizations.
+Eva Douzinas served as the Co-President and CFO for Veson Nautical Corporation, a commercial maritime software company based in Boston that Eva co-founded in 2003 and ran until the sale of the company in 2017.
+In this time, the company grew to have offices in three countries, employ over 100 people worldwide and served over 200 of the world’s premier shipping organizations.
+In 2018, she co-founded a non-profit cultural and educational center in Greece, Katheti AMKE (katheti.gr), serving the Troizina region with locations in Poros and Galatas.

 Eva earned a B.A. in economics from Wesleyan University and an M.B.A. from New York University's Stern School of Business.

-Ruth received an A.B. from Dartmouth College and a master’s degree in environmental engineering from Stanford University, and she has competed in two NCAA rowing championships.
+Ruth received an A.B. from Dartmouth College in Biology and a master’s degree in environmental engineering from Stanford University.
+She is a registered professional engineer in the state of Massachusetts.
 Ruth and her husband reside in New York City and have two young daughters.